vbotka/ansible-freebsd-iocage/README.md

 ## Data

-By default the *data* tasks are disabled.
-If you want to copy files into the jails set
+By default, the *data* tasks are disabled.
+If you want to copy files or mount a dataset in a jails set

 ```yaml
 freebsd_iocage_data: true
 ```

-Either copy the files into a jail directory or into a dataset that will be mounted in a jail.
+This will either copy files into a jail directory or into a dataset that will be mounted in a jail.

 ### ZFS dataset for mounting in a jail